 3D Tiles Community Standard is designed for streaming massive heterogeneous 3D geospatial datasets for visualization

-The Open Geospatial Consortium (OGC) seeks public comment on the 3D Tiles Specification 1.0 candidate Community standard.
+The membership of the Open Geospatial Consortium (OGC) has approved the 3D Tiles Specification 1.0 for adoption as an OGC Community Standard.

-3D Tiles is a publicly available open specification for streaming massive heterogeneous 3D geospatial datasets for visualization.
-To expand beyond existing 2D and 2.5D streaming of map tiles and terrain, 3D Tiles support 3D models such as point clouds, 3D buildings (exterior and interior), trees, imagery, BIM/CAD models, and terrain.
+3D tiles, submitted to the OGC by a team led by Cesium, is designed for streaming heterogenous 3D geospatial content to clients for visualization.
+Expanding beyond traditional 2D and 2.5D streaming of maps and terrain, 3D Tiles supports 3D models such as point clouds, 3D buildings (exterior and interior), trees, imagery, BIM/CAD models, and photogrammetry.
 3D Tiles is currently implemented in more than a dozen software products.

 Bringing techniques from graphics research, the movie industry, and the game industry to 3D geospatial, 3D Tiles defines a spatial data structure and a set of tile formats designed for 3D, and optimized for streaming and rendering.
 The tile formats are:

-- Batched 3D Models – for 3D buildings, terrain, BIM/CAD models, etc.
+- Batched 3D Models – for 3D buildings, photogrammetry, BIM/CAD models, etc. built on the glTF™ open standard for 3D model transmission from the Khronos® Group.

 - Instanced 3D Models – for trees, bolts, valves, etc.